 Since the world’s first artificial nuclear reactor came online in 1942 – the Chicago Pile-1 at the University of Chicago – the history of nuclear power and the reactors that produced it is equal parts triumphant and troubled.

-It is that mixed bag of high and low points that find nuclear power at a crossroads more than three-quarters of a century after humankind’s harnessing of the atom.
+It is the mixed bag of high and low points that find nuclear power at a crossroads more than three-quarters of a century after humankind’s harnessing of the atom.